 Jason: It was a good one.

-Stewart: If I had given the 45 minute explanation of why I really think that, it would not have gotten any headlines.
-There are a couple things.
+Stewart: If I had given the 45-minute explanation of why I really think that, it would not have gotten any headlines.
+There are a couple of things.
 Mobile is one of them, for sure.
 Mobile… it’s not any particular feature of it.
-It’s the fact that everyone now has this fantastic internet connection and a amazing computer in their pocket all the time.
+It’s the fact that everyone now has this fantastic internet connection and an amazing computer in their pocket all the time.

 I remember…I’m pretty old, so 20 years ago I walked into my dad’s office and he’s a real estate developer, and for the first time ever in my life I noticed that everyone at the office had a computer on their desk.
 I’m old enough that I remember when people had desks that looked like this, or what you sometimes see in a movie, where they had a pad of paper and a pen…

 Stewart: Like a Rolodex and a telephone.
 There was suddenly this transition to where the receptionist has a computer, the accountant has a computer, the architects have a computer, and the planners have computers.

 In a kind of analogous way, everyone uses the Internet now, which wasn’t true certainly, when we started Flickr, in late 2003.
 We started development in early 2004.
 I don’t think that even 50 percent of US homes had Internet at home at that point, and certainly, a tiny minority of them, probably under 20 percent, had high speed Internet at home.

 We forget how when you started Yammer, you said it would have been better if you’d paid more attention, but you would have had to have been almost impossibly prescient to know that at the time.
 It was early 2007 the iPhone was announced.
 It wasn’t actually available until later.

 The first version of the iPhone, people forget there was no app store.
 That didn’t come until another eight months later.

 It was also, as revolutionary as it was, compared to what we have today it wasn’t nearly as big.
 Android followed after, and that really, late 2009, early 2010, that suddenly changed.